tombensve/tombensve.github.io/index.md

 as a consultant have gone past Java 11!
 That says something IMHO.
 Java 6 was seen as a very good release.
 That is because it took 4 or 5 years until Java 7.
 That provided stability!

+Later versions of Groovy (still allowing 1.8 byttecocde to be produced) supports JDK 17 records, even for 1.8 code where it solves it under the surface in a way you don't have to care about!

+There is a reason that most of my code is done in Groovy!
+Groovy also allows you to specify the byte code level to produce when building, independent of the code!
+I currently suppport 1.8 and 11 for my groovy code on GitHub.
+I'm currently considering also supporting 17, assuming that I can take current code and just produce version 17 bytecode.
+That does not mean using 17+ functionallity in my code, since there are no `#ifdef` in Java :-).

 Here are some hardware and OS:es I've used in my early years.

 - [Sinclair ZX-80 & zx-81 machines](https://en.wikipedia.org/wiki/ZX80)